Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Main result

 Finally, we discuss the Fisher information of the Ewens--Pitman partition.
-We denote the logarithm of the likelihood \eqref{eq:ep_density} by $\ell_n(\alpha, \theta)$, and we define $I_{\alpha\alpha}^{(n)}$, $I_{\alpha\theta}^{(n)}$, and $I_{\theta\theta}^{(n)}$ by
+We denote the logarithm of the likelihood \eqref{eq:ep_density} by $\ell_n(\alpha, \theta)$, and we define $I_{{\alpha,\alpha}}^{(n)}$, $I_{{\alpha, \theta}}^{(n)}$, and $I_{{\theta,\theta}}^{(n)}$ by

 i.e., they are the Fisher information obtained after $n$ balls are partitioned according to the Ewens--Pitman partition $(\alpha,\theta)$.
-The next proposition derives the leading terms as $n\to \infty$. \begin{prop} Let $I_\alpha$ be the Fisher information of the Sibuya distribution \eqref{eq:sibuya_fisher}, and let $f'_\alpha$ be the derivative of $f_\alpha$ defined by \eqref{eq:df_f_alpha}.
+The next proposition derives the leading terms as $n\to \infty$. \begin{proposition} Let $I_\alpha$ be the Fisher information of the Sibuya distribution \eqref{eq:sibuya_fisher}, and let $f'_\alpha$ be the derivative of $f_\alpha$ defined by \eqref{eq:df_f_alpha}.
 Then, the leading terms of the Fisher information are given by

-where $\E[\Mit]$ is the moment of $\gmit$ given by \eqref{eq:gmit_moment}. \end{prop} Observe that the Fisher information of $\theta$ is finite, i.e., we cannot identify $\theta$ consistently no matter how large $n$ is.
+where $\E[\Mit]$ is the moment of $\gmit$ given by \eqref{eq:gmit_moment}. \end{proposition} We observe that the Fisher information of $\theta$ is finite, which means that $\theta$ can not be consistently estimated no matter how large $n$ is.
 This agrees with the absolute mutual continuity given by \Cref{rm:abs_cont}.
-Furthermore, the optimal convergence rate of estimators for $\alpha$ is at most $n^{-\alpha/2}$, which is slower than the typical rate $n^{-1/2}$ in typical i.i.d. cases.
-Moreover, the cross term of the Fisher information matrix is negligible as $n\to\infty$, which implies that $\alpha$ and $\theta$ are asymptotically orthogonal.
-This supports the well-known fact that the inference of $\theta$ has less effect on $\alpha$ as $n$ increases \cite{balocchi2022bayesian, franssen2022empirical}.
+On the other hand, the optimal convergence rate of estimators for $\alpha$ is at most $n^{-\alpha/2}$, which is slower than the typical rate $n^{-1/2}$ in typical i.i.d. cases.
+Note in passing that the cross term of the Fisher information matrix $I_{{\alpha, \theta}}^{(n)}$ is negligible compared to $I_{{\alpha,\alpha}}^{(n)}$, which implies that $\alpha$ and $\theta$ are asymptotically orthogonal (see \Cref{fig:vis_mle_pmle}).
+This supports the well-known fact that the inference of $\theta$ has less effect on $\alpha$ as $n$ increases (see \cite{balocchi2022bayesian, franssen2022empirical}).